ivanearisty/obsidian/Classes + Uni/Machine Learning/Email — mar 11.md

 Hello Professor Sandoval—I hope you are doing well.

-I have caught up with the class, but still feel relatively unprepared for the exam today.
-I have completed all the coursework, but need a few more days to refine my understanding.
+I still feel relatively unprepared for the exam today.
+I have completed lots of the coursework, but need a few more days to refine my understanding.

 Hence, as a last ditch effort to squeeze some more time to prepare, I wanted to ask if I could give the exam when we come back from spring break.